Send the link below via email or IMCopy

 Examine our attitudes and values around sexuality.

-Build our professional toolkit by: sharing knowledge and experience, brainstorming new approaches to re-occurring challenges, and build new skills for the classroom.
+Build our professional toolkit by: sharing knowledge and experience, brainstorming new approaches to re-occurring challenges, and build skills to teach and talk about sexuality with our participants and their families.

 • Sex and sexuality are a part of healthy relationships.